Don't the like the iPhone X notch? This phone does it right

 While notches have all the momentum, a different Chinese brand has arrived at a creative, notchless solution.
 Vivo's Apex phone is a concept device with a nearly full-screen face and no notch at all.
 Instead, its camera pops up out of a hidden housing when you want to take a photo.

 It's a wacky idea, but hey, no notch.
-Me, I think Huawei's on-again, off-again option is easy to implement and makes a lot of sense for anti-notch holdouts.
+Me, I think Huawei's on-again, off-again option is easy to implement and makes a lot of sense for anti-notchers who don't want to skip a phone out of spite.

 Read next: Huawei P20 Pro one-ups Galaxy S9 with three rear cameras